What Your Attorney Won't Tell You About the Money

 But one side gets a retirement account.
 The other gets home equity.
 Those two assets are not the same.

 - The retirement account is taxed when you withdraw it.
-Depending on your tax bracket, that $500,000 could be worth $350,000 or less in real dollars.
+Depending on your tax bracket and your age, that $500,000 could be worth $325,000 to $375,000 in real spendable dollars.
+Sometimes less.

 Same number on paper.
 Completely different financial lives.